msacco8/Distributed-Messaging-App-WP/README.md

 Lastly, we decided that when an account is deleted, it should empty all unread messages onto the terminal before deleting such that no message goes unseen and the server is not left having to clean up unused message queues.

-## Notable Differences between Wire Protocal and gRPC
+## Notable Differences between Wire Protocol and gRPC

 Words.